Gabourey Sidibe: Early life

 Sidibe was born in New York City in the Bedford–Stuyvesant, Brooklyn neighborhood, and was raised in Harlem.
 Her mother, Alice Tan Ridley, was an American R&B and gospel singer who appeared on the fifth season of America's Got Talent, on June 15, 2010.
 Her father, Ibnou Sidibe, is from Senegal and is a cab driver.
 Growing up, Sidibe lived with her aunt, feminist activist Dorothy Pitman Hughes.
 She holds an associate degree from Borough of Manhattan Community College and attended but did not graduate from City College of New York and Mercy College.
+She was scheduled to attend for class at BMCC on September 11, 2001, but she woke up late to attend and she later became aware of the planes crash into the World Trade Center.
 She worked at The Fresh Air Fund's office as a receptionist before pursuing an acting career.

 Career

 2009–2015: Debut and breakthrough

-Sidibe began acting in 2009; prior to her career, she was advised by Joan Cusack not to pursue the entertainment industry since "it's so image-conscious."
+Sidibe began acting in 2007; prior to her career, she was advised by Joan Cusack not to pursue the entertainment industry since "it's so image-conscious."
 She made her debut with Lee Daniels's drama film Precious.
 She plays the main character, Claireece "Precious" Jones, a 16-year-old mother of two (the result of Precious being raped by her father) who tries to escape abuse at the hands of her mother.
 The film won numerous awards, including two Academy Awards, a Golden Globe Award, and Sundance Film Festival Grand Jury Award.
 On December 15, 2009, she was nominated for a Golden Globe in the category of Best Performance by an Actress in a Motion Picture Drama for her performance in Precious.
 The next month she received an Academy Award nomination for Best Actress.